Lessinia: Prehistory

-Studies have suggested that in the Upper Paleolithic the populations settled in lower Lessinia lagged behind in terms of civilization compared to more general models.
-The artistic testimonies and complex artifacts dating from this period are scarce.
-To find signs of a more complex civilization one must wait for the Copper Age, which saw the presence of man on the hills of Marcellise, at Ponte di Veja, on Mount Loffa, at Molina, and at Colombare of Negrar, where a hearth was found, probably used for ritual purposes.
+Archaeological evidence from the Upper Paleolithic in lower Lessinia is comparatively scarce, especially for artistic objects and complex artefacts.
+Signs of a more complex material culture appear in the Copper Age, with human presence on the hills of Marcellise, at Ponte di Veja, on Mount Loffa, at Molina, and at Colombare of Negrar, where a hearth was found, probably used for ritual purposes.

-It is from the beginning of the 2nd millennium B.C., at the height of the Iron Age, that the phenomenon of castellieri, small settlements of huts located in a semicircle, fortified with dry-stone walls and placed on the top of the reliefs, is found in the area.
-Although only a few scattered traces of them remain in the surrounding area, some of them have been identified near Arbizzano (Negrar), Fumane, and Marano di Valpolicella.
-One of the best preserved, dating from the Iron Age, was found at Castel Sottosengia, near Breonio, which has now disappeared to make way for a marble quarry.
-The discovery on site of some materials such as tin and copper has suggested that local people engaged in trade with other localities outside Italy as well.

-Many of the objects found are now in the Paleontological and Prehistoric Museum of Sant'Anna d'Alfaedo and the Civic Museum of Natural History in Verona.
+From the beginning of the 2nd millennium BC, in the Bronze Age, the phenomenon of the castellieri appears in the area: small settlements of huts placed in a semicircle, fortified with dry-stone walls and located on hilltops.
+Although only scattered traces remain, some have been identified near Arbizzano, Fumane and Marano di Valpolicella.
+One of the best-preserved sites, dating from the Iron Age, was found at Castel Sottosengia near Breonio, but disappeared to make way for a marble quarry.
+The discovery of materials such as tin and copper suggests that local people engaged in trade with areas beyond Italy.
+Many objects found in the area are now preserved in the Paleontological and Prehistoric Museum of Sant'Anna d'Alfaedo and the Civic Museum of Natural History in Verona.